 A spokeswoman for the agency said the hearing was postponed because Dart’s file was “incomplete.”

-Seward also noted the Senate has passed another measure he supports that would require notifications of upcoming parole hearings to be sent by certified mail to county prosecutors and crime victims at least 30 days before each hearing.
+Seward said the Senate has passed a measure he supports that would require notifications of upcoming parole hearings to be sent by certified mail to county prosecutors and crime victims at least 30 days before crime victims.

 It is, of course, not anyone’s job except a parole board’s to ascertain whether a criminal is rehabilitated, has served an adequate sentence and is deserving of release.
 But the way the ball was dropped in the Dart case was intolerable and should never be repeated.